 - They’re experiencing challenges with low supply

-Breastfeeding challenges are more common than people think and can often contribute to stress, anxiety, and depression.
-Significant barriers to breastfeeding success include language and literacy barriers, lack of maternal access to information and educational resources that support and promote breastfeeding, and finally, a lack of social, work, and cultural acceptance.
+Breastfeeding challenges are more common than people think, and can often contribute to stress, anxiety, and depression among your employees.
+Some major barriers to breastfeeding success include language and literacy barriers, lack of access to information and educational resources that support and promote breastfeeding, and finally, a lack of social, work, and cultural acceptance.
 These barriers contribute to racial and ethnic disparities in breastfeeding rates, as well as lower rates of breastfeeding among low-income families.

-Returning to work for new parents looks a little different post-pandemic.
-Many organizations are figuring out how to welcome back employees with new hybrid work plans built with worrisome variant strains and the start of a new school year in mind.
-To support breastfeeding parents at work, HR leaders can offer a few essential benefits:
+Returning to work for new parents looks a little different post-pandemic—and with new variants on the rise and a new school year around the corner, there’s a lot for new parents to consider, and a lactation room at work isn't enough to solve their problems.
+To support breastfeeding parents during hybrid work, HR leaders can offer a few essential benefits:

 Give breastfeeding parents access to specialty care